Zycrasion/vecto-rs/README.md

 # Vecto-rs
 This is a math library where i will dump all my data types.

+## BRANCH INFORMATION
+In this branch, I'm going to fix everything I HATE about this library.

+Broken Matrices, Stupid vector trait, Float feature.

+Everything.

 ## Current Status
 Stable.
 All breaking changes will change the Major version, however i don't think this should have any in the future